Nike’s patented anti counterfeit blockchain shoes

 Global Blockchain Trends

 Nike has strategically partnered with Alibaba’s Tmall for some of its distribution in Asia.
 Using PatBase, we can see that Alibaba is the most active company filing for blockchain patents.
 This makes sense, as Alibaba manages a lot of transactions from independent sellers direct to consumers via their e-commerce website.
 Blockchain offers a highly secure solution for their supply chain and transaction management.

 Among the top patent assignees for blockchain–related patents are blockchain specialists, technology companies, financial services companies and retailers, namely Alibaba and Walmart.
 This demonstrates that Nike is not an anomaly in the blockchain patenting world as a retailer, however, what makes it different is its unique use case of blockchain for luxury apparel.

 As a prominent player in the exponentially growing sneaker industry and a manufacturer of limited-edition luxury shoes, Nike has good reason to adopt blockchain technology to protect their supply chain and deliver proof of authenticity to their high-paying customers.
 Where there is high demand there is often a subsequent rise in counterfeit goods.
 Even during the COVID-19 crisis, there has reportedly been an increase in fake pharmaceutical goods circulating the market.
 Blockchain technology provides a method of preventing sellers from passing off imitation items as legitimate and can be used in virtually any industry’s supply chain management.

 PatBase was used to analyse the top companies filing for patent applications containing blockchain technology and to view Nike’s original patent document.
 PatBase is a powerful global patent database with search, analytics and sharing capabilities.
-You could even set up alerts to be notified with future patents filed across the 106 jurisdictions included in the database about blockchain technologies!
+You could even set up alerts to be notified with future patents filed across the 106 jurisdictions included in the database!

 To learn more about PatBase and register for a free two-week trial, click here.